pranitM23pgai/Twitter_data_analysis_for_golden_globe_awards/README.txt

 Please refer to the points stated herein below which may help to understand as to how I have approached the project and done the work accordingly;

-1. Kindly note that I have mentioned the libraries required to run our code.
+1. Kindly note that I have mentioned the libraries required to run my code.

 2. I imported the json file.
 After importing same I have used the python package "NLTK" for tokenization.